AxisCommunications/acap-integration-examples-azure/CONTRIBUTING.md

 #### Before submitting a bug report

 A good bug report shouldn't leave others needing to chase you up for more information.
 Therefore, we ask you to investigate carefully, collect information and describe the issue in detail in your report.
-Please complete the following steps in advance to help us fix any potential bug as fast as possible.
+Please complete the following steps in advance to help us fix any potential bug as fast as possible:

 - Make sure that you are using the latest version.
 - Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions.